-While you are home you light a candle and focus everything in you on the vision of your child restored and healthy.
+While you are home you fish the little bag labeled “first haircut” out of the baby book.
+You light a candle and focus everything in you on the vision of your child restored and healthy.

 You FEEL a connection, a stirring, something numinous.
 Ten minutes later you arrive at the hospital to find your child is in fact recovering.
 Illness dissipates, light returns to their eyes.
 Inexplicable.
-That’s medial black magic (MBM).
+That’s Goetia.
 My definition:

-This is my definition and personal theory of the mechanics of MBM based on my experience.
-It is direct (or nearly direct) magical action on the world.
+This is my definition and personal theory of the mechanics of Goetia based on my experience.
+It is direct magical action on the subtle forces that act directly on the world.

 Yes I realize that definition is pretty vague, but I’m still working on this one.
 Get off my back.
 Fuck.